enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 Navigate into more specific location in the GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, a GUI application is complex and the GUI element we want to test are deeply nested in the application.
+Sometimes, a GUI application is complex and the GUI element we want to test is deeply nested in the application.
 Sometimes, given a GUI element, we still need to specify further where an interaction should occur (e.g. mouse clicking a particular item in a combo box).
 For that, |UIWrapper.locate| can be used